Banat Bulgarians: Origin and migration north of the Danube

 The origin of the Bulgarian Roman Catholic community is related to the Paulicianism, a medieval Christian movement from Armenia and Syria whose members between 8th and 10th century arrived in the region of Thrace, then controlled by Byzantine Empire.
 They had religious freedom until the 11th century, when the majority were converted to the official Christian state faith by Alexios I Komnenos.
 Over the centuries, they started to assimilate with the Bulgarians.
 However, they never fully accepted the Eastern Orthodox Church, living with specific traditions.
-The Roman Catholic Bosnian Franciscans in the late 16th and early 17th century managed to convert them to Catholicism.
+The Latin Catholic Bosnian Croat Franciscans in the late 16th and early 17th century managed to convert them to Latin Catholicism.
 It is believed that the Banat Bulgarian community was formed from two groups in different regions; one from missionary activities of the Roman Catholic Church in the 17th century among merchants and artisans from Chiprovtsi, not only of Paulician origin as included "Saxon" miners among others, and other from Paulician peasants of villages from Svishtov and Nikopol municipalities.

 In 1688, the members of the community organized the unsuccessful Chiprovtsi Uprising against the Ottoman rule of Bulgaria.
 The uprising was suppressed, due to organizational flaws and the halting of the Austrian offensive against the Ottomans.
 Around 300 families of the surviving Catholics fled north of the Danube to Oltenia, initially settling in Craiova, Râmnicu Vâlcea, and other cities, where their existing rights were confirmed by Wallachian Prince Constantin Brâncoveanu.
 Some moved to south-western Transylvania, founding colonies in Vinţu de Jos (1700) and Deva (1714) and receiving privileges such as civil rights and tax exemption.

 After Oltenia was occupied by Habsburg monarchy in 1718, the status of the Bulgarians in the region improved again.
 An imperial decree of 1727 allowed them the same privileges in the Banat of Craiova as in their colonies in Transylvania.
 This attracted another wave of migration of Bulgarian Catholics, about 300 families from the formerly Paulician villages of central northern Bulgaria.
 They settled in Craiova between 1726 and 1730, but did not receive the same rights as the colonists from Chiprovtsi.
 The Habsburgs were forced to withdraw from Oltenia in 1737 in the wake of a new war with the Ottoman Empire.
 The Bulgarians fled from this new Ottoman occupation and settled in the Austrian-ruled Banat to the northwest.
 The Austrian authorities, allowed 2,000 people to found the villages of Stár Bišnov in 1738 and some 125 families Vinga in 1741.
 In 1744, a decree of Maria Theresa of Austria again confirmed their privileges received in Oltenia.